MaryRichelle/weird-JavaScript/README.md

 myFun()
 ```
 why its weird 😵?
-one that sorts an array in place and sort method with out argument it treact elements as string and sort them in dictionary order (lexicographic ) (that's weird 🙄)
+one that sorts an array in place and sort method with out argument  reacts on elements of array  as string and sort them in dictionary order (lexicographic ) (that's weird 🙄)
 ***

 ```js